 S1 Text.
 Cloning of the constructs.

-Primer Ubi-sense and Ubi-anti (Table S1) were used to amplify the ubiquitin4-2 promoter from parsley using plasmid pPZP221-I-SceI_co as a template (kind gift of the Puchta lab in Karlsruhe, see [40]) with attached AscI and XhoI restriction sites and cloned into the AscI/XhoI restricted V69 vector (containing modified 5’ and 3’ UTRs of RNA-2 from the Cowpea Mosaic Virus as translational enhancers, see [41] for a detailed description of V69) replacing the 35S promoter with the ubiquitin4-2 promoter resulting in V69-Ubi.
-The primer Cas9-sense and Cas9-anti were used to amplify the Cas9 gene from 35S-Cas9-SK (kindly provided by Jian-Kang Zhu, Shanghai Center for Plant Stress Biology, China, see [41,42]) with attached EcoRI/XmaI sites and the Cas9 gene was cloned into EcoRI and XmaI linearized V69-Ubi resulting in V69-Ubi:Cas9.
+Primer Ubi-sense and Ubi-anti (S1 Table) were used to amplify the ubiquitin4-2 promoter from parsley using plasmid pPZP221-I-SceI_co as a template (kind gift of the Puchta lab in Karlsruhe, see Fauser et al. (2012)) with attached AscI and XhoI restriction sites and cloned into the AscI/XhoI restricted V69 vector (containing modified 5’ and 3’ UTRs of RNA-2 from the Cowpea Mosaic Virus as translational enhancers, see Myrach et al. (2017) for a detailed description of V69) replacing the 35S promoter with the ubiquitin4-2 promoter resulting in V69-Ubi.
+The primers Cas9-sense and Cas9-anti were used to amplify the Cas9 gene from 35S-Cas9-SK (kindly provided by Jian-Kang Zhu, Shanghai Center for Plant Stress Biology, China, see Feng et al. (2013) and Mao et al. (2013)) with attached EcoRI/XmaI sites and the Cas9 gene was cloned into EcoRI and XmaI linearized V69-Ubi resulting in V69-Ubi:Cas9.
 With hybridized oligos MCS1 and MCS2 a multiple cloning site with MluI, KpnI, AgeI and AatII sites was added to the PmeI and NotI linearized V69-Ubi:Cas9 resulting in V69-Ubi-Cas9-MCS.
 The U6-26 promoter together with the guide scaffold (separated by a BbsI cloning site allowing the cloning of the target sequence) was amplified from the vector AtU6-26-SK (also kindly provided by Jian-Kang Zhu) with primer guide-RNA-sense and guide-RNA-anti adding flanking KpnI and MluI sites and the KpnI/MluI restricted PCR product was ligated in the KpnI/MluI linearized V69-Ubi:Cas9-MCS resulting in V69-Ubi:Cas9-MCS-U6.
-For amplification of a fluorescent marker with introns for reduced silencing we used pG104-GFPendo (kindly provided by Michael Wassenegger, see [29] for details) as a template.
+For amplification of a fluorescent marker with introns for reduced silencing we used pG104-GFPendo (kindly provided by Michael Wassenegger, see Dadami et al. (2013) for details) as a template.
 The gene cassette including rbcS promoter and terminator contained BbsI sites that were removed by amplification of four overlapping PCR-products (GFP-1+GFP-2, GFP-3+GFP-4, GFP-5+GFP-6, GFP-7+GFP8) that were assembled together with the AscI linearized V69-Ubi:Cas9-MCS-U6 vector using the NEBuilder HiFi DNA Assembly Cloning Kit (New England Biolabs, Ipswich, USA) creating the vector V69-Ubi-Cas9-MCS-U6-rbcS:GFP (V110).
 The backbone of the binary vector was switched by cloning the complete cassette into pBGWFS (BbsI sites were removed previously) using PmeI and Eco47III, resulting in pB-Ubi-Cas9-MCS-U6-rbcS:GFP (V111).
 For expression of the fluorescent marker in roots we amplified a 35S promoter devoid of BbsI sites from pICH51266 (a gift from Sylvestre Marillonnet and Nicola Patron (Addgene plasmid # 50267)) with attached SbfI and PacI sites (using primer 35S-SbfI-sense and 35S-PacI-anti) and ligated it with the PacI/SbfI restricted vector resulting in pB-CRISPR+35S::GFP (V112).